yunohost-bot/seafile_ynh/README.md

 Seafile for Yunohost
 ============

-THIS DON'T WORK FOR NOW !
+THIS DOESN'T WORK FOR NOW !

 only x64 architecture